LilithRainbows/HabboAirPlus/README.txt

 :give or :pass (give handitem to clicked user/pet) (USE AT OWN RISK ON PETS) :hkset [optional:ChatInput] (set a new chat input hotkey) :hkclear (clear chat input hotkeys)
+:f1 to :f12 [optional:ChatInput] (quickly set new chat input hotkey with function keys)

 Enabled features:
 -Auto maximize client window at startup